oggewallgren/MATMOD-Modules/Problem Modules/module4/module4.md

 f(x_1,x_2,x_3) = ax^2_1 + bx^2_2 + cx^2_3 + dx_1x_2 + ex_1x_3 + fx_2x_3 + gx_1 + hx_2 + ix_3 + j
 $$

 As we can see in the equation, we can choose to make variables depend on eachother by setting coefficients.
-Likewise we can set coefficients to zero if we want them to be independent.
+Likewise, we can set coefficients to zero if we want them to be independent.
 Let's say that $x_1$ and $x_2$ is daily workout and diabetes.
 Then we want $d$ to be non-zero because if a person has diabetes, workout can decrease the affect diabetes has on life expectancy.

 Another benefit of a quadratic polynomial is that the approximation is going to fit the data points better than a linear approximation.
-Since we use parabola instead of a tangent line we get a closer approximation beacause the parabola stays closer to the actual function.
+Since we use parabola instead of a tangent line, we get a closer approximation beacause the parabola stays closer to the actual function.

 We know that the model won't be exact, consider the example of fitting one quadratic function to two different data points we can find an infinite number of functions that can fit the data points exact, with three points we can only find one exact and with more than three, the probability of a function being able to fit exactly radically decreases.
 As we have 1000 for each attribute, ours is very unlikely to be exact.

 ### c) Other ways to model

 Can we find a better approximation than the ones we have already discussed?
-As we are working with approximation and therefore a probability we can use a normal distribution model to, in this case a multivariate normal distribution.
+As we are working with approximation and therefore a probability, we can use a normal distribution model to, in this case a multivariate normal distribution.
 A multivariate normal distribution is used to approximate any set of correlated real-valued random variables which cluster around a mean value.
 Reasonably we can find a mean value for each attribute and find a normal distribution.
 We will have the attributes:

 $$
 X = (X_1-X_{1000})